ConnorAtherton/personal-blog/source/_posts/2013-11-02-exploring-css-syntax.markdown

 ## The hanging brace

 This one isn't as popular as the format above but you will see it around sometime.
 This kind of formatting is very popular with `PHP` programming.
 Mainly because it gives the code a **'grouping'** feel to it.
-In my opinion it makes SASS look a lot more readable.
+I feel like SASS is more readable using this method.

 Here is the same code as above but in the new style.